Loss of Dutch nationality: adults

-Are you an adult?
-You automatically lose the Dutch nationality in the following cases (by law):
+You lose the Dutch nationality in the following situations:

-- you were born in the country of the other nationality.
-And if you lived there when you got this other nationality.
+- You were born in the country of your new nationality.
+And you live there when you get this new nationality;

-- you are married to someone who has the other nationality.
+- You are married to or have a registered partnership with someone who has the nationality you voluntarily take.

 - You make a declaration of renunciation (of your Dutch nationality).
 This can be done at your municipality or the Dutch embassy in the country where you live.